badihaki/unity-action-cards/README.md

 # Card Action Game Readme

 ### 9/21 - Character Controller Refractor - Spells
 Reworking how spells work.
 Will need to change the **controls of shoot** to right mouse button/top face button.
-Need to have the auto-targeting system work with shooting, then shoot from shootpoint to target's transform
+Need to have the auto-targeting system work with shooting, then shoot from shootpoint to target's transform.
+Need to be able to switch spells.
+Add **spell switch** controls and +1 = up && -1 = down

 ### 9/11 - Animations fixed and set up
 Imported new versions of the models.
 Had to fix the avatar on import.
 Animations are working, if a bit ugly.
 Animators are working.
 Time for code rewrites.
 Will merge later.